 This summer, live and study on the Oregon Coast by taking classes offered through the OSU Hatfield Marine Science Center in Newport!

 Summer Marine & Environmental Studies Program – Download Program Flyer

 Courses within the Summer Marine & Environmental Studies Program at HMSC are designed to provide students with extensive and intensive hands-on field study of organisms in their natural habitats, coupled with interactive classroom or 'hybrid' course formats, unless otherwise noted.
 This provides flexibility for students with limited time schedules (e.g., teachers and other professionals) with the added benefit of complete immersion into marine-focused topics.
 Several options are available to students to maximize their opportunities at the marine science center—a student can choose 2-3 courses from each 4-week session to have a full summer session, with the potential for a full 17 credits.
-Credit may be earned for conducting marine and estuarine research under the supervision of a faculty member by enrolling in FW 401.
+Credit may be earned for conducting marine and estuarine research under the supervision of a faculty member by enrolling in BI 401 or FW 401.

 Q: How do I register for classes on the coast?